WangWangIsDog/wall-following-qlearning/README.md

 Implementation of **robot wall following** based on **Q learning** in both simulation and real-world.
 It's the final project for **NC State CSC591-Advanced Robotics** taught by Professor Gao Peng in Spring25 term.
 * We use Triton as the robot both for simulation and real-world.
-* The project is built from Stingray Simulation package.
+* The project is built from Stingray Simulation Package which you can check its usage from below related section.
 * Codes mainly lie in */scripts/q_td.py*.

 ## Demo